n-singha/PhysicalDesign_Workshop/README.md

 # PhysicalDesign_Workshop
 A tour to the world of Physical Design using open-sourced EDA tools

-## **ABOUT:**
+## **Introduction:**

 This workshop basically walks us through the various steps involved in the Physical Design Flow of an SOC design, also introducing  the various open-sourced EDA tools involved in each step.
 It unfolds with the introduction of IC design terminologies, SOC based designs and moves forwards touching the various phases of PD flow starting from synthesis to routing and DRCs.

 ## **1. Introduction to IC Design terminology and RISC-V based picoSoc:**
 ### 1.1 IC design terminologies: